BSN-Spartan/Data-Center-System/README.md

 ## 4. Data Center Registration

 After successfully starting the service, the Data Center Operator can access to the system from `http://server_IP:server_port`.
+>The server_port is refering to the port in application_prod.yml

 ![](https://github.com/BSN-Spartan/Data-Center-System/blob/main/images/10.DChome.jpg?raw=true)